truenas/middleware/src/middlewared/middlewared/apidocs/templates/websocket/query.md

       ["local_groups.0.name", "=", "myuser"],
     ]

-Alternatively, the index may be omitted, which will result in the result returning if any array member has a key matching the value.
+Alternatively, an asterisk (`*`) may be substituted for the array index, which match any entry where an array member has a key matching the value. for example, the following query-filters if passed to the `privilege.query` endpoint will return entries where any member of the local groups array has a `name` key with the value of `myuser`.

 Javascript:

     :::javascript
     [
-      ["local_groups.name", "=", "myuser"],
+      ["local_groups.*.name", "=", "myuser"],
     ]